 Endowed bequests are invested in perpetuity (forever), with the capital preserved and earnings distributed annually for the nominated purpose – thereby creating a lasting legacy for generations to come.

 At HMRI, an endowed gift can be allocated for general purposes or, if the capital amount is large enough, it can also be specified to a particular area of research.
-We do recommend you call our Bequest Officer to have a confidential discussion if this is of interest to you.
+We do recommend you call our Bequest Manager to have a confidential discussion if this is of interest to you.

 A general-purpose gift is the most flexible as it gives the HMRI Director, after consultation with our Executive Team and Research Council, the ability to decide which activities and projects are funded by your bequest gift or in response to changing research needs and priorities.
 These gifts are invested in the HMRI Endowment Fund.

 If you would like to discuss leaving an endowed bequest in your Will, please contact Julia Berry on (02) 4042 0581 or fill in the form below.